ePages-de/epages-devportal/_posts/2019/2019-04-01-this-years-hackathon-a-travel-through-time.md

 Maybe even with colleagues from different locations.
 We can even build small "feature teams" for the two days.

-As my team mate Birgit took the lead for the "About us page" group, I took the chance to join a team that had the goal to categorize our merchants and their shops.
+As my teammate Birgit took the lead for the "About us page" group, I took the chance to join a team that had the goal to categorize our merchants and their shops.
 The results of such a categorization could help Product Management to make decisions on future features or improvements.
 And of course, I also had my personal goal: get some ideas to improve our help articles.